Advertiser Disclosure

 Transferable Points: American Express Membership Rewards Points

-American Express Membership Rewards continues to be the king of transferable points.
-Amex partners with all 3 major alliances (SkyTeam, Star Alliance, and Oneworld) and many non-alliance partners, so finding award space with them is easier than with other transferable points.
+American Express Membership Rewards remains the king of transferable points.
+Amex partners with all 3 major alliances (SkyTeam, Star Alliance, and Oneworld) and many nonalliance partners, so finding award space with them is easier than with other transferable points.
 Amex transfer partners include Qantas, Air Canada, and Emirates.

 Hot Tip:

 It is no secret that transferable points are our favorite rewards, thanks to their flexibility and the powerful redemptions they offer.
-If you’d like more information on the major transferable point currencies, we’ve compiled complete guides on how we value Amex Membership Rewards points, Chase Ultimate Rewards points, Capital One miles, and Citi ThankYou Points.
+If you’d like more information on the major transferable point currencies, we’ve compiled complete guides on how we value Amex Membership Rewards, Bilt Rewards, Chase Ultimate Rewards, Capital One Miles, Citi ThankYou Rewards, and Wells Fargo Rewards.

 Airline Miles: Alaska Airlines Atmos Rewards Points

-Alaska Airlines has the best of both worlds: a variety of partners and solid redemption rates.
+Alaska Airlines offers the best of both worlds: a diverse range of partners and competitive redemption rates.
 Some of Alaska’s Oneworld partners include American and Japan Airlines, and the airline’s non-alliance partners include Korean Air and Aer Lingus.

 Hotel Points: World of Hyatt Points

-World of Hyatt has the most reasonable redemption rates of all the major hotel chains.
+World of Hyatt offers the most reasonable redemption rates among the major hotel chains.
 Further, we’ve found that there are virtually no blackout dates, and since Category 1 to 8 hotels are on a standard award chart, you always pay the same price for a room at any hotel.
 This allows you to explore fantastic Hyatt redemption opportunities, ensuring maximum value.

 Advertisement